ZeeshanM96/AnalyticsPlatfrom/README.md

 ## Description

-Precis Digital Analytics Dashboard is a full-stack web application for real-time monitoring and analytics of business events, alerts, and service metrics.
+Digital Analytics Dashboard is a full-stack web application for real-time monitoring and analytics of business events, alerts, and service metrics.
 It features secure JWT authentication, role-based access, and a modern, interactive dashboard for operational intelligence and business insights.
 The platform supports real-time data updates via WebSockets, customizable views, and user preferences for a tailored analytics experience.

 ---